addyosmani/backbone-fundamentals/README.md

 The way the build system in r.js works is that it traverses app.js (whatever modules you've passed) and resolved dependencies, concatenating them into the final <code>release</code>(dir) folder.
 CSS is treated the same way.

 The build profile is usually placed inside the 'scripts' or 'js' directory of your project.
-As per the docs, thie file can however exist anywhere you wish, but you'll need to edit the contents of your build profile accordingly.
+As per the docs, this file can however exist anywhere you wish, but you'll need to edit the contents of your build profile accordingly.

 Finally, to run the build, execute the following command once insice your <code>appDir</code> or <code>appDir/scripts</code> directory: